-6 Tips for Using Video Interviews to Attract Contractors
+Try These 6 Tips to Attract Contractors, Using Video Interviews

 Recruiters looking for new ways to attract independent contractors across a global marketplace have to consider a full range of tools and approaches.
 Contractors are more selective and savvy than ever, and can easily sort out the best offers simply by how the recruiter interviews and communicates.